-Vacancies: A vacancy for a Parent Governor will become available from 19th January.
+Vacancies: A vacancy for a Parent Governor has become available.
 Please see the letter below for more information.

 Guidelines for the election of parent governors